miloradrajic/kopa-payment/README.txt

 == Changelog ==

+= 1.2.5 =
+* Fix for BIN checkup for active installments.

 = 1.2.4 =
 * Fix for automatically creating user and login after payment completed, on thank you page.